refresh-bio/vclust/README.md

 #### Cluster output

-The `cluster` command creates a TSV file listing genome identifiers followed by 0-based numberical cluster identifiers.
-The file contains identifiers of all genomes, both clustered and singleton ones.
-Genome identifiers are listed in the same order as in the ids file (sorted by decreasing sequence length).
-Thus, the first genome in a cluster serves as a representative.
+The cluster command generates a TSV file with genome identifiers followed by 0-based cluster identifiers.
+The file includes all genomes, both clustered and singletons, listed in the same order as the IDs file (sorted by decreasing sequence length).
+The first genome in each cluster is the representative.
+For example, cluster `0` has `NC_005091.alt2` as its representative and includes `NC_005091.alt1` and `NC_005091.ref`.

 ```
 object	cluster